emilsrits/ibpc/README.md

 Install the app's dependencies by running `composer install` using the terminal in the app root directory.

-Configure .env file for your database and run `php artisan migrate` to migrate the tables and triggers, run `php artisan db:seed` to seed the tables.
+Configure .env file for your database and run `php artisan migrate` to migrate tables and triggers, run `php artisan db:seed` to seed tables.

 Run `node -v` to ensure that Node.js is installed on your machine.
 Pull Gulp as a global NPM package `npm install --global gulp`.